 Withholding and Employment Taxes.
-Amounts treated as ordinary income with respect to an incentive are "wages" that are subject to withholding for income and employment taxes.
-A participant may elect to satisfy his or her withholding obligation by directing us to withhold from an issuance of common stock the number of shares with a fair market value not in excess of the withholding obligation.
-For this purpose, a participant's withholding obligation is calculated as the sum of the federal rate applicable to supplemental wage payments, the applicable employment tax rate, and the maximum state income tax rate.
+With respect to our employees, amounts treated as ordinary income with respect to an incentive are "wages" that are subject to withholding for income and employment taxes.
+An employee may elect to satisfy his or her withholding obligation by directing us to withhold from an issuance of common stock the number of shares with a fair market value not in excess of the withholding obligation.
+For this purpose, the withholding obligation is calculated as the sum of the federal rate applicable to supplemental wage payments, the applicable employment tax rate, and the maximum state income tax rate.